 No storage engine is ideal for all circumstances.
 Some perform best under certain conditions and perform worse in other situations.
 There are tradeoffs than must be considered.
-A more secure solution takes more resources.
-It might be slower, take more CPU time and disk space.
+A more secure solution takes more resources; it might be slower, take more CPU time, and disk space.
 MySQL is very flexible in the fact that it provides several different storage engines.
 Some of them, like the Archive engine, are created to be used in specific situations.
-Ironically this also brings a question, which storage engine to use?
-Which may not be easily answered.

-In some cases, the answer is clear.
+In some cases the answer is clear.
 Whenever we are dealing with some payment systems, we are obliged to use the most secure solution.
 We cannot afford to loose such sensitive data.
 InnoDB is the way to go.
-If we want full-text search, than we must choose MyISAM.
+If we want full-text search, then we can choose either MyISAM or InnoDB..
 Only InnoDB supports foreign key referential integrity constraint and if we plan to use this constraint, then the choice is clear.
-In many situations we must have enough experience to choose the right engine.
-And if we lack the experience, than the best way is to ask some seasoned developer.
-One of the best ways is to ask on specific Internet forums. stackoverflow.com is a great one.
-The question is further complicated by the fact that we can choose different storage engines for different tables.

 Specifying and altering storage engines